-Only a few countries have achieved universal coverage, such as Denmark, France, Germany, Portugal, and the United Kingdom.
-Health insurance in most countries covers only select population groups.
-This is generally because countries have focused first on the "easier" population groups-those employed in the formal sector.
+Source: Escobar 2005 as referenced in Gottret P. and Schieber G. 2006 $\,$ because countries have focused on the "easier" population groups - those employed in the formal sector - first.
 For example, government-financed health insurance typically begins with civil service employees and military personnel.
 In the private sector, large companies may take the initiative to cover their employees and possibly their dependents.
 Wealthy individuals, especially professionals such as lawyers, accountants, and doctors, may elect to purchase private commercial insurance.
-However, developing countries often have a high proportion of the following population groups, which tend to be harder to reach (box 4.1):
+However, developing countries often have a high proportion of the following population groups, which tend to be harder to reach: